johnwry/dm2/markdown/colossians/colossians.md

     and favorable messenger for Paul.

     a.
-Colossians 4:7a – <em>As to all my affairs, Tychicus… </em>Tychicus was
-    a Gentile believer from the province of Asia and therefore he would have been familiar with the customs, mindset, culture and    <strong><u>needs</u></strong> of the Colossians believers.
+Colossians 4:7a – * As to all my affairs, Tychicus… * Tychicus was a Gentile believer from the province of Asia and therefore he would have been familiar with the customs, mindset, culture and    <strong><u>needs</u></strong> of the Colossians believers.
 Paul made a wise decision in choosing him to be the bearer of the Colossian letter.
 Acts